 The ability to receive as well as transmit MIDI gives you some additional possibilities beyond just using Pianist Pro as a master keyboard:-

-- Use an external MIDI keyboard to control Pianist Pro.
+A SOUND MODULE - Use an external MIDI keyboard to control Pianist Pro.
 Play all the great instruments from the comfort of a physical piano keyboard.

-- Take your iPad and portable keyboard on the road to record song ideas.
+A PORTABLE STUDIO - Take your iPad and portable keyboard on the road to record song ideas.
 Then when back at the studio export the song as a Standard MIDI file and import into your DAW to form the basis of your opus.
 If space is tight, leave the portable keyboard at home and just use the built-in virtual keyboard.

-- Route a master keyboard into Pianist Pro, turn on the arpeggiator, and output the resulting MIDI phrases directly to another synth or your DAW.
+AN ARPEGGIATOR MODULE - Route a master keyboard into Pianist Pro, turn on the arpeggiator, and output the resulting MIDI phrases directly to another synth or your DAW.

 MIDI MOBILIZER AND LATENCY